Marker Logo

 Topics.
 This historical marker is listed in this topic list: Waterways & Vessels.
 A significant historical month for this entry is October 1854.

 Location.
 40° 54.915′ N, 74° 10.949′ W. Marker is in Paterson, New Jersey, in Passaic County.
-Marker is at the intersection of Front Street (County Route 666) and Wayne Avenue, on the right when traveling north on Front Street.
+It is at the intersection of Front Street (County Route 666) and Wayne Avenue, on the right when traveling north on Front Street.
 Touch for map.
-Marker is in this post office area: Paterson NJ 07501, United States of America.
+Marker is at or near this postal address: 66 Front St, Paterson NJ 07522, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Great Falls Hydroelectric Station (about 400 feet away, measured in a direct line); Mary Ellen Kramer (about 500 feet away); Captain Eric M. Graupe (about 600 feet away); Passaic Falls (about 600 feet away); Great Falls of Paterson on the Passaic
+At least 8 other markers are within walking distance of this marker: Great Falls Hydroelectric Station (about 400 feet away, measured in a direct line); Mary Ellen Kramer (about 500 feet away); The Society for Establishing Useful Manufactures (about 600 feet away); Captain Eric M. Graupe (about 600 feet away); Passaic Falls (about 600 feet away); Great Falls of Paterson on the Passaic

 Paid Advertisement